 Self-Directed Neuroplasticity is the learning approach we use when a given thought partner is ready to imprint new neurobiological connections and networks that they've catalyzed.
 Self-Directed Neuroplasticity's tools are those that we use when we're helping a thought partner permanently stabilize the results of their experiential and transformational work.
 Together, these three methodologies compose the set of tools and techniques that we use to help our clients firmly establish new neuronal architecture.
 They're the foundation of TLO's approach to both horizontal and vertical learning.

-When these three approaches are fully integrated into one coherent learning package, they produce a learning program that any individual can use to explore and evaluate the presuppositional nature of his or her habitual modes of thinking, feeling, and acting.
+When these three approaches are fully integrated into one coherent back-end learning process, they inevitably produce a personalized learning effort that any individual can use to explore and evaluate the presuppositional nature of his or her habitual modes of thinking, feeling, and acting.
 As an integrated package, these three technologies make use of specific experiential and transformational learning concepts and techniques that anyone can use to design their own self-directed learning experiments.
 Together, these three self-directed learning methodologies are what create effective transformational changes.